CrowdStrike/terraform-provider-crowdstrike/docs/data-sources/ngsiem_data_connector.md

 ---
-page_title: "crowdstrike_ngsiem_connector Data Source - crowdstrike"
+page_title: "crowdstrike_ngsiem_data_connector Data Source - crowdstrike"
 subcategory: "Next-Gen SIEM"
 description: |-
   Reads a single NG-SIEM connector from the catalog by its exact name, returning its catalog ID, supported parsers, type, and vendor metadata.